shannon-sbip/datamine/README.md

 ```
 POST /api/v1/login/       # body: { email: string }
 POST /api/v1/user/update  # body: { ...<user_attributes> }
-GET /api/v1/user/?email={string}
-GET /api/v1/dataset/
 ```
 The endpoinds are derived from the needs of the personas identified in the _Strategic Design_ stage.
+The webapp will focus on server-side rendering any user content, while exposing API endpoints that are required by client-side during user interaction.
 ### __Capacity Estimation__ (Data Storage)

 * __Int__: 4 bytes